-Our Senior Living Community Celebrates the Military Year-Round
+How our Senior Living Community Honors Military Veterans

-Atlantic Shores residents include military veterans and their spouses who first experienced the Virginia Beach area by being stationed here many years ago.
-They loved it so much they chose to settle here in retirement.
+Our retirement community in Virginia Beach include military veterans and their spouses who first experienced the Virginia Beach area by being stationed here many years ago.
+They loved it so much they chose to retire here.
 Long-time resident Bob Sage is retired from the Navy and enjoys equity ownership at Atlantic Shores, which gives him the option to vote on community matters and to leave a legacy to his family.
 He also likes living just 5 to 10 minutes away from military amenities he uses daily.
 Learn more about Bob and discover the full list of military life amenities nearby, including the Commissary, the Navy Exchange, beaches, medical services, recreational facilities and golf courses.